Slicings of parallelogram polyominoes: Catalan, Schr\"oder, Baxter, and other sequences: Other Schr oder restrictions of Baxter objects

 We claim that the active sites of $\sigma \in \myS$ are the following, where $n$ denotes the size of $\sigma$: \begin{itemize} \item the sites immediately to the right of right-to-left maxima, and \item for any left-to-right maximum $\sigma_i$, the site immediately to the left of $\sigma_i$, provided that the sequence $\sigma_{i+1} \ldots \sigma_n$ contains no pattern $212^+$ where $2$ is mapped to a value larger than $\sigma_i$. \end{itemize} More formally, the condition above on $\sigma_{i+1} \ldots \sigma_n$ is expressed as follows: there is no subsequence $\sigma_a \sigma_b \sigma_c$ of $\sigma_{i+1} \ldots \sigma_n$ such that $\sigma_a > \sigma_i$, $\sigma_b < \sigma_a$ and $\sigma_c = \sigma_a +1$.

-For the first item, it is enough to notice that the insertion of $n+1$ to the right of $n$ cannot create a $41323^+$ or $42313^+$ pattern (if it would, then $n$ instead of $n+1$ would give a forbidden pattern in $\sigma$).
+For the first item, it is enough to notice that the insertion of $n+1$ in any site located to the right of $n$ cannot create a $41323^+$ or $42313^+$ pattern (if it would, then $n$ instead of $n+1$ would give a forbidden pattern in $\sigma$).

 For the second item, consider a left-to-right maximum $\sigma_i$.
 The insertion of $n+1$ immediately to the left of $\sigma_i$ creates a $41323^+$ or $42313^+$ pattern if and only if it creates such a pattern where $n+1$ is used as the $4$.